Global Affirm Integration Guide

 CANen_CA | fr_CAen_CA

-• When a country_code is not provided, the country_code will default to USA.
+• country_code is not provided, the country_code automatically uses USA.

 Including the Affirm.js script